 On April 1, 2013, the Federal Law about Psychology Professions (Psychologieberufegesetz, PsyG) has been introduced in Switzerland.
-According to this new law, all students who want to follow postgradual training in psychotherapy have to pass a master degree in psychology at a Swiss high school or university.
-As a consequence of this law, all institutions licensed to offer postgradual training have to undergo new accreditation of their curricula which have to fulfil the quality standards set down in the PsyG.
-This accreditation process should be finalised in 2018/2019.
+According to this new law, all students who want to follow postgradual training in psychotherapy have to pass a master degree in psychology at an accredited Swiss high school or university.
+As a consequence of this law, all institutions licensed to offer postgradual training have to undergo accreditation of their curricula which have to fulfil the quality standards set down in the PsyG.
+This accreditation process has been finalised in 2018/2019.
 The accreditation process has to be repeated every seven years.

 Situation of psychotherapists

-Psychotherapists – whether independent or employed – are only allowed to treatment by delegation, mandated by a medical doctor.
+Psychotherapists – whether independent or employed – are only allowed to treatment by prescription or by delegation, mandated by a medical doctor.

 Only psychotherapists who have completed the above training are licensed to use the title Federally Approved Psychotherapist.
-And only this title allows them to open a practice, permission issued by the cantonal departments of health.
+And only this title allows them to practice independently; permission has to be issued by the cantonal departments of health.